Code-Institute-Submissions/Quizzard-Trivia/README.md

   ![Warning Pop Up](assets/images/warning-pop-up.JPG)

-  * When the player completes the quiz a results box will pop up explaining how many questions that they got right or wrong.
+  * When the user completes the quiz a results box will pop up explaining how many questions that they got right or wrong.
 They will also be graded by a percentage score and with a comment.

   ![Results Box](assets/images/results-box.JPG)